open-amos/dashboard/pages/index.md

 <hr class="my-4" />

-## Next steps

-- Explore the [AMOS documentation](https://docs.amos.tech) to learn more about the AMOS data platform.
-- Explore the [AMOS Source Example](https://github.com/open-amos/source-example) to learn more about the sample data and models.
-- Explore the [AMOS Core](https://github.com/open-amos/core) to learn more about the canonical model.
-- Explore the [AMOS Starter](https://github.com/open-amos/starter) to learn more about the orchestrator.
-- Explore this dashboard's codebase in the [AMOS Dashboard Example](https://github.com/open-amos/dashboard-example) repository.
+## About this demo

+This demo is powered by [AMOS Core](https://github.com/open-amos/core) for the data backbone (pipelines, models and metrics), [AMOS Source Example](https://github.com/open-amos/source-example) for sample connectors and data, and [AMOS Dashboard Example](https://github.com/open-amos/dashboard-example) for the demo dashboard.
+The codebase is fully open source.
+It can be deployed and customized by internal IT or data teams, or by AMOS for managed deployments.